Thrush and Breastfeeding

 Yeast cannot live in acidic surroundings.

-Use a half water half vinegar mixture.
-Use a squirt bottle and squirt the vinegar solution on baby’s bottom before closing his diaper.
-This can be used in the same way for a vaginal thrush
+a half water, half vinegar mixture.
+Use a squirt bottle and squirt the

-Gentian Violet may also be used to paint the baby's mouth.
+Gentian Violet may also be used to paint Baby's mouth.

 Grapefruit Seed Extract: